MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

 7. What log file does the lastlog command interact with to display the record of most recent logins of users? **/var/log/lastlog**

-8. What is the command to view the last 5 entries of journal logs created by the cron service?
+8. What is the command to view the last 5 entries of journal logs created by the cron service? **journalctl -u cron -n 5**

-9. What is the command to view all journal entries from the date 2021-08-01 to 2021-08-07?
+9. What is the command to view all journal entries from the date 2021-08-01 to 2021-08-07? **journalctl --since=2021-08-01 --until=2021-08-07**

     FORMAT: command --option=value --option=value

+10. Where is the default configuration file for systemd journal stored? **/etc/systemd/journald.conf**

+11. In what directory custom configuration files for systemd journal stored? **/etc/systemd/journal.conf.d**

-10. Where is the default location for the rsyslog's configuration file? **/etc/rsyslog.conf**
+12. Where is the default location for the rsyslog's configuration file? **/etc/rsyslog.conf**

-11. (T/F) Unlike systemd journal, syslog acts as a message router by, (1) taking input from various plug-ins, (2) filtering them according to its rules, and (3) outputting them to their destinations. **T**
+13. (T/F) Unlike systemd journal, syslog acts as a message router by, (1) taking input from various plug-ins, (2) filtering them according to its rules, and (3) outputting them to their destinations. **T**

 ### Unix Boot and Login